postersw/AndersonIsland/ReadMe.txt

 4/14/16.
 Uploaded to web. version 1.3.0414.
 		This version also works with pushbots for android, but has not been deployed to the google play store.
 4/16/16.
 Version 1.3.16. built and uploaded to google play store as ver 130. (actually build 131).
 Includes pushbots.
+		Includes Push notifications for andriod (pushbots), adds splash screen (which I may want to remove). correct dates and icons for weather forecast, caching of the full weather forecast, minor formatting improvements and the on pause/on resume events.
 		In production on 4/16/16.
 Pushbots works from getferryalerts.php.
+4/22/16.
+Version 1.3.16 submitted to apple app store as ver 1.3. profile AIADistributionPush.

 WEB DEBUG/BUILD
 	Upload to anderson-island.org using godaddy.com file interface.